The official blog of the Lung Institute.

 Every Christmas season more than a million people living in British Columbia open their mailboxes to find B.C.
 Lung Association Christmas Seals.
 Every year in British Columbia, the British Columbia Lung Association spreads lung disease awareness in a tradition that symbolizes yearly giving.
 For the last 100+ years, British Columbians have donated in order to support clean air and healthy lungs while fighting the battle against COPD, lung cancer, asthma, smoking and air pollution.
 The Christmas Seals are designed as a symbol of hope for the one in five Canadians suffering from lung disease.
 Currently, the Christmas Seals fundraising campaign fuels lung disease research for the whole year.

-How to Advocate for Stem Cell Therapy Patients
+How to Advocate for Cellular Therapy Patients

 If you or a loved one is suffering from a chronic lung disease, you have options and people are willing to help.
-This holiday season, advocate for yourself in hopes that you too can breathe easier with stem cell therapy.
+This holiday season, advocate for yourself in hopes that you too can breathe easier with cellular therapy.
 For more information, call us or contact us at (800) 729-3065.